 Our new Matriarchs collection is a dream come true for me.
 I've always wanted to honor the brave woman who came before me, and who forged previously unbelievable paths for themselves and others.
 It is because of these forebearers that I am the woman I am today.

-Three Black Women, 6x9" under-glass catch-all tray, with gold leaf applied on the portrait.
+Three Black Women, 6x10" under-glass catch-all tray, with gold leaf applied on the portrait.
 This tray is also available as a 5x8" size.
 See below for options.